 The Observatory holds public viewing events for most lunar and solar eclipses.

-The next total lunar eclipse visible from Los Angeles is Wednesday, January 20, 2019.
+The next total lunar eclipse visible from Los Angeles is Wednesday, January 20, 2019 (evening).

 The next partial solar eclipse visible from Los Angeles is October 14, 2023 (morning).

 Most meteor showers occur when the Observatory is closed.
 Meteor showers are best observed against a dark sky away from city lights.
 For more information on upcoming meteor showers, check are Planets, comets, and meteors page.

 The Observatory often marks major astronomical or space exploration anniversaries with a special program.
-We did this in 2009-2012 for the 40th anniversaries of each of the Apollo missions.
+We did this in 2009-2012 for the 40th anniversaries of each of the Apollo missions and will do so again for the upcoming 50th anniversaries.

 Whether an evening discussing the photography of astrophysicist Brian May, or a special lecture and book-signing by a noted astronomer, the Observatory presents unique one-time programs of interest to our visitors.